chapman-cpsc-230/hw-0-nguye612/README.md

 ## Description

-_\<Give a description of the assignment here.
-Often this will be copied from the text.\>_
+_\<We had to clone a file, make edits, and finally push it back on to the Master .\>_

 ## What I Learned from This

-_\<I learned how to clone a repository,Explain what you learned from this assignment.
-This should be in your own words.\>_
+_\<I learned how to clone a repository, download it as a local file, make edits, and push it back up to github.\>_

 ## Honor Pledge